creativeprojects/resticprofile/docs/content/schedules/commands.md

 - if the user is not privileged, only the `user` tasks will be scheduled
 - if the user **is** privileged, **all schedule will end-up as a `system` schedule**
 {{% notice style=tip %}}
-resticprofile **does not keep a state** of the schedule and unschedule commands.
-If you need to make many changes in your profiles (like moving, renaming, deleting etc.) **it's recommended to unschedule everything using the `--all` flag before changing your profiles.**
+Before version `v0.30.0`, resticprofile **did not keep a state** of the schedule and unschedule commands.
+If you need to make many changes in your profiles (like moving, renaming, deleting etc.) **it was recommended to unschedule everything using the `--all` flag before changing your profiles.**.
+This is no longer the case since version `v0.30.0`.
 {{% /notice %}}

 ### unschedule command

-Remove all the schedules defined on the selected profile or profiles.
+Remove all the schedules defined on the selected profile, or all profiles via the `--all` flag.

-Please note, using the `--all` flag won't remove schedules on deleted (or renamed) profiles. **resticprofile does not keep a state of the schedules.**
+Before version `v0.30.0`, using the `--all` flag wasn't removing schedules on deleted (or renamed) profiles.

+> [!NOTE]
+> The behavior of the `unschedule` command has changed in version `v0.30.0`:
+>
+> it now deletes **any schedule associated with the profile name, or any profile of the configuration file with `--all`** (even profiles deleted from the configuration file)

 ### status command